top of page

 The new tool introduced significant improvements:

-• Simplified Onboarding and Offboarding: User management became straightforward, facilitated solely by job title information.
+• Simplified Onboarding and Offboarding: User management became straightforward and easily managed through a human-readable interface.

 • Granular Permissions and Enhanced Security: Implementing role-specific access and restricting high-risk features to designated personnel.

-• Automated Temporary Access: Facilitating time-bound permission grants for specific needs, balancing operational efficiency with security principles.
+• Temporary Access: Facilitating time-bound permission grants for specific needs, balancing operational efficiency with security principles.

-• Real-Time Auditing: Integrating the new permission service with our data pipeline enabled real-time user access audits via Looker or simple CSV exports, eliminating the need for direct tool access.
-This reduction in complexity shortened audit times from 2+ days to around four total hours, allowing the data protection team to increase audit frequency by 4x.
+• Real-Time Auditing: Integrating the new permission service with our data pipeline enabled real-time user access audits via Looker or simple CSV exports, eliminating the need for direct tool access by security auditors.
+This reduction in complexity shortened audit times from 2+ days to around four total hours, allowing the data security team to increase audit frequency by 4x.

 In conclusion, developing and implementing this new RBAC system transformed user access management from a cumbersome process to a streamlined and secure operation.
 As a result, we witnessed enhanced security posture, responsibilities delegated to the appropriate departments, and empowered personnel across the organization.